colevandersWands/calc-mvclh-project/README.md

 ## Planning an MVC-LH calculator

-More practice with MVC-LH, reverse-engineering/tdd, & story-focues development.
+More practice with MVC-LH, reverse-engineering, & story-focues development.

 ---